-The White Tailed Eagle with its wing span of two and a half meters is breeding again in North Jutland after about 150 years.
+The White-Tailed Eagle with its wing span of two and a half meters is breeding again in North Jutland after nearly150 years.
 One couple is nesting in Lille Vildmose, where they have raised a chick.
-In the summer, the chick will learn what it will mean to be one of the biggest hunters in the danish nature.
-Read more about white-tailed eagles.
+In the summer, the chick will learn what it means to be one of the biggest hunters in Danish nature.

-The couple have set base in a tree in Tofte forrest not far from Tofte Lake.
-This location is most likely chosen because of the special nature around Tofte Lake, where a colony of cormorant also lives.
-The cormorant functions as an important source of nourishment for the White Tailed Eagle, so the Tofte Sø Tower is the perfect place to observe the giant birds.
+The couple have set base in a tree in Tofte forrest not far from Tofte Sø (Tofte Lake).
+This location is most likely chosen because of the special nature around Tofte Lake, where a colony of cormorants also lives.
+The cormorant functions as an important source of nourishment for the White-Tailed Eagle, so the Tofte Sø Tower is the perfect place to observe the giant birds.
 The eagles may also be spotted from the East Coast, especially between Øster Hurup and Dokkedal where they often hunt.
-Read more about Tofte Forest and Bog.

 Today it is a well known fact that birds of prey are indispensible contributors to wild nature, because they as the final link of the food chain clean up by feeding on carcasses.
 Additionally, they help keep the population of smaller birds healthy by feeding on the weakest individuals.

 In VisitAalborg's InfoCenter you can find the small brochure called "Stjernepunkter i Lille Vildmose.
 It will guide you through the good vantage points in the area where you can experience the magnificent landscape and get up close and personal with the animals.